melezhik/swat/README.md

 Swat packages is distributable archives of swat tests.
 It's easy to create your own swat packages and share with other.

-This is how-to on creating swat packages and using them:
+This is mini how-to on creating swat packages:

 ## Create swat package